microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-reports-devicereport.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Provide a report of all devices with network traffic that ZTNA captured.
+Provide a report of all devices with network traffic that the Global Secure Access services captured.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).